 2. Thailand Teak

 Thailand teak has great strength and grain quality.
 It’s growing very well, So Sometimes is not easily available due to the high demands.
 Thai teak is native to Thailand.
 It is supplied worldwide from Thailand, Thailand Teak timber contributes well to Thailand’s economy.

 South American teak is very stable and durable.
 It is preferred because of its water-resistant and decay-resistant properties.
 Like another teak species, South American teak contains natural oil which keeps insects and other termites away.
 Its rich golden brown color makes it look better.

 Indian Teak is native to India.
 It is popular for its smoothness, durability, and rich appearance.
 It is found in the old jungle of India.
 But some people cultivate it to sell it in the market on cultivated land.
 However it does not grow very well as it grows in the forest, It needs well-draining soil.

 5. African Teak Wood

-African teak wood is well known for stability, durability, and resistance to termites and water.
+African teak wood is well known for its stability, durability, and resistance to termites and water.
 But it is not as durable as Burma teak or Indonesian teak.
 African teak wood has a light brown color with dark streaks.

 6. Brazilian Teak Wood

 Brazilian Teak Wood is also known as Cumaru.
 It is considered better for flooring because of its great hardness and weight.
 Its Janka Hardness is 3,330 LBF (14,800 N) and weight is about 68 lbs / ft3 (1,085 kg / m3).
-Having more hardness is less likely to cause scratches and dent.
+Having more hardness is less likely to cause scratches and dents.

 Brazilian Teak Wood color is medium to dark brown and Grain is interlocked, with a medium texture.
 Due to the high density and interlocked grains, it is a bit difficult to work with.